framilano/T4Server/README.md

 The first command is only useful if your VM/OS changes its public IP address every time you turn it ON, for instance, AWS EC2 instances.
 With the `sed` utility I replace the `set sv_wwwBaseURL` line value in `dedicated_zm.cfg` with my current public IP address.

+## Usage Report
+Removing the unnecessary game files, with default maps and a single custom map, the occupied storage is around 9GB.
+While the Server is running, the HTTP Server is working for FastDL and one player is player a match, the average memory consumption is 620MB.

 ## Issues
 ### Wine display errors
-   + Don't care of these errors, plutonium server doesn't have graphic support.
+   + You shouldn't care about these errors, Plutonium servers don't have any graphical support.

 ### Unable to load import '_BinkWaitStopAsyncThread@4' from module 'binkw32.dll'
    + Check your PAT variable in `T4_**_server.sh`.
 (It will be ping binkw32.dll dir)
    + Make sure to your user can read the file in all sub-dir of T4Server.

-### Server don't appear in Plutonium Servers List
+### Server doesn't appear in Plutonium Servers List
    + Check if your server port is open with UDP protocol.
 (Example: 28961)

 ### Connection with nix socket lost